 At that point, how we managed it is and was on US.

 So what did we do?
-We laughed at video clips of people in other countries, waiting outside of establishments with canes to whip people as they exited, for not “staying at home” and “sheltering in place”.
+We laughed at video clips of people in other countries, with people waiting outside of establishments with canes to whip violators as they exited, for not “staying at home” and “sheltering in place”.
 Yes, we laughed – all the while, listening to a leader who denounced and then minimized the threat potential when it hit here.

 So we ignored it.

 Then things got serious and the country shut down in March.
 “STAY AT HOME.
 If you must go out, wear a mask.
 Establish a minimum of 6′ distance between yourself and the next person”.

 And how did we respond to that?

 It was cool at first.
 Plexiglass barriers, PPE (Personal Protective Equipment), “essential workers” only, sanitize everything, offer additional cleaning materials to customers as they enter the store.